Skip to Main Content

 American Psychological Association (APA) 7th Edition - Referencing Tool

-This guide is based on the American Psychological Association Manual (7th ed.) and is adapted to meet the learning and teaching requirements of Torrens University.
-The adaptations are:
+This guide is based on the American Psychological Association Publication Manual (7th ed.) for referencing and is adapted to meet the learning and teaching requirements of Torrens University Australia.

 • - Page numbers must be included for all in-text citations

-• - Links to Library e-resources or DOIs (where available) must be included in the reference list
+• - Links to online resources or DOIs must be included in the reference list

-• - Simplified style of in-text referencing for images, tables and figures
+• - Simplified style for in-text citations for images, tables and figures

 The purpose of referencing is to:

-• - Identify (cite) other people's ideas and information used within your assignments.
+• - Acknowledge (cite) other people's ideas and information used within your assignments.

-• - Indicate the sources you have used in a Reference list at the end of your paper.
+• - Indicate the sources you have used to support your work in a References list at the end of your paper.

 More specific details on a variety of sources can be found in the APA 7th Edition Referencing Guide